CDFinch/TritonHacks2022/README.md

 ![Reef](https://i.postimg.cc/gj3WdqW8/Reef.jpg)

-The population count of each type of fish is displayed in the UI screen to the right.
-The amount of fish that the tropical fish and sharks have killed is also displayed.
+The Ecosystem Statistics are located along the right of the frame, with catergories for the amount of kills held by a specific species as well as the total number of any given species.

 The fish are coded to move randomly and switch directions at random times.

 The player can also interfere with the simulation and decide to spawn certain fish whenever they want by pressing buttons.
 Press the type of fish you want to spawn, and then press the "spawn" button.
+By spawning certain fish the user will notice how quickly the ecosystem may be able to fall apart, by adding even a single shark, the tropical fish population could be eradicated, leaving no predators for the goldfish leading to extreme overpopulation and no food for the sharks leading to death.
+If too many tropical fish are added, the player can notice an eradication of the goldfish population, this in turn creates massive issues for the ecosystem, as now the tropical fish cannot feed, leading to death, and the sharks being unable to feed, again leading to death.

+With this simulation it is possible to get an insight on the effect of human interaction on aquatic ecosystems.
+Not only can the humans completely unbalance the ecosystem, but also have the ability to reintroduce species and restore balance to the ecosystem if some random circumstance causes issues.

 ## Code and Format

-This simulation was coded in the Java Language in the Eclipse IDE, although any IDE can run the project as long as it can handle Java.
+This simulation was coded in the Java Language in the Eclipse IDE, It is shipped and exported as a runnable Java Executable for use on any Java supported Platform.

 The resolution size of the UI interface is 1520 X 720 pixels.

-Many different Java Libraries were used, including Random, Color, ArrayList, Timer, Graphic, Graphic 2D, ActionEvent, KeyEvent, and many more.
+Many different Java Libraries were used, including AWT, Util, and Swing, in order to implement graphics and  logic calculations for velocity and timing.

 ## Authors and Contributors

 William Pan - williamlpan22@gmail.com

 Zachary Brower - zbrower03@gmail.com

-Jeffery Wen

 This project was coded at a high school hackathon called TritionHacks at UCSD from 5/21/2022 to 5/22/2022.